 you a discount off your homeowners premium, others will cut your auto premium,

-Since smoking increases the risk of fire, some insurers charge higher premiums
+Since smoking increases the risk of fire, most insurers charge higher premiums

 for households that include one or more smokers.

-writing homeowners insurance in the Bay Area.
-The coverage and description
+for the companies writing most of the homeowners insurance in the Bay Area.

-1, 2010.
-You can access the states survey, which has sample premiums
+on May 1, 2015.
+You can access the survey, which includes sample premiums

-for several more coverage amounts and locations than we list, by visiting www.insurance.ca.gov.
+for several more coverage amounts and locations than listed here, by visiting

 Fortunately, you dont have to wait until the end of your policy term to

-shop for a better rate and/or coverage.
+shop for a better rate.
 Although you might have to pay an administrative

-While the premiums on the tables are for properties with specific characteristics
+While the premiums we report are for properties with specific characteristics

 and values, we believe the rates are a good indication of which companies

-Similarly, the tables remain useful even if the coverage you desire is
+Similarly, the prices remain useful even if the coverage you desire is

 different from the sample profiles.
 For example, if you want higher limits

-for personal property or liability coverage than included in the samples
+for personal property or liability coverage than in the sample rates, you

-on the tables, you

 will have to pay higher premiums than shown, but most companies add about

-the same percentage to your premium when increasing
+the same percentage to your premium when increasing these coverages.

-When looking at how the companies rank, keep in mind that all the rates were
+When looking at company rankings, keep in mind that all the rates were

-collected assuming the policies would be new business for the insurers.
+collected for policies that would be new business for the insurers.
 If

-youve been with your current insurer for several years and havent
+youve been with your current insurer for several years and havent filed

-had a claim, you may be getting a steep discount; you wont know whether starting
+a claim, you may be getting a steep discount; you wont know whether starting

-over with a new company will make sense until youve done some
+over with a new company makes sense until you comparison shop.

-might save or how much more you might pay if your home or
+how much you might save or how much more you might pay if your home or

-the coverage you desire differs from the home and coverage for which we got quotes.
-Each of the bars on This figure shows a rough range of possible savings or extra costs;
+the coverage you desire differs from the quoted home and coverage.
+Each

+bar on the figure shows a rough range of possible savings or extra costs;

-different companies will come in at different points in
+different companies will come in at different points in that range.
+If

 One case needs special attention: the dual-policyholder discount.
 Many